‘The ugly truth’

 He has acted in cases at all levels including in the Supreme Courts in London and Dublin, The European Court of Human Rights, the African Commission on Human Rights and the United Nations Special Procedures.

-He has acted for both individuals, companies and some of the most well known non-governmental organisations including Amnesty International, the Association of Personal Injury Lawyers, and Extinction Rebellion.
+He has acted for some of the most well known non-governmental organisations including Amnesty International, the Association of Personal Injury Lawyers, and Extinction Rebellion.
 He has been instructed and advised on cases all around the World, including the USA, Spain, France, Italy, Sri Lanka, Malawi, the Cayman Islands and St Helena.
-He also appears on behalf of a number of Basque prisoners currently pending consideration by the European Court of Human Rights.
+His unique international law experience has resulted in him often being instructed to advise Irish and British Citizens overseas on issues of international law.

 In addition to practice, Darragh is an associate lecturer of Public and Administrative Law at the University of Ulster and has delivered a number of guest lectures at Cambridge University, Trinity University, Queens University Belfast, and Dublin City University.